 Watering these plants is pretty simple and they can typically avoid long periods of drought but will not thrive if water is too scarce.
 Simply give your air plants a bath about every 1 to 2 weeks by submerging them into water for 20-30 minutes.
 After soaking, you must shake off the excess water from your plant and place it in an open, well-lit area to dry fully (otherwise the plant will rot).
 Be sure to do your soakings in the morning.
 Additionally, mist your plants lightly once a week to promote moisture.
 Placing the air plant in your bathroom is a great idea if you tend to forget to water your plants as they will soak up the humidity from your shower.
 Adjust your water routine as needed to fit your plants lifestyle depending on the amount of light it gets.

-Air plants love humidity but are also fine with misting in dry climates (if it's in a humid place like the bathroom, you can skip the misting as the shower will do this for you!).
+These plants are pretty cooperative with any temperature so long as they are not freezing.
+Ideal temperature would be 50°F - 90°F. Keep out of freezing temperatures and protect from frosts.
+Know that the more hot and more dry the climate is, the more you may have to water.
+Air plants love humidity but are also fine with misting in dry climates (if they are in a humid place like the bathroom, you can skip the misting as the shower will do this for you).
 The higher the humidity, the more light the plant can handle.

+Air plants are slow growers.
 Never plant air plants in soil as this will cause them to die.
 You can fertilize the plant by simply adding Bromeliad fertilizer into your mister and mist onto your plants once a month.
 They can be sensitive to fertilizer so be sure to not over do it.